 The COVID-19 pandemic has impacted all facets of the economy, and opportunity zones (OZs) are no exception.
 The uncertainty weighs on qualified opportunity funds (QOFs), qualified opportunity zone businesses (QOZBs), and investors alike.
 Fortunately, the Internal Revenue Service (IRS) has answered requests from opportunity zone stakeholders by issuing guidance providing relief.
 To help you understand the relief provisions and mitigate the impact of COVID-19, we offer the following considerations.

 The turbulent economic environment may make it difficult for investors to find good OZ investments within the required 180-day investment window.
-To aid investors in making a timely investment in a QOF, the IRS released Notice 2020-39, which extended the investment window to Dec.
-31, 2020, for any 180-day deadline that otherwise would have ended between April 1 and December 30.
-This expands the original July 15 extension in Notice 2020-23.
+To aid investors in making a timely investment in a QOF, the IRS has released a series of notices.
+Notice 2021-10, issued in January 2021, extended the investment window to Mar.
+31, 2021, for any 180-day deadline that otherwise would have ended between April 1, 2020 and March 31, 2021.
+This expands the December 31 extension which was previously provided in Notice 2020-39.
+This relief is automatic.

 Extension of 30-month substantial improvement requirement

 Property that doesn’t otherwise satisfy the original use test is treated as qualified opportunity zone business property (QOZBP) if it’s substantially improved within a 30-month period after acquisition.
 Notice 2021-10 allows a QOF or QOZB to disregard the period between April 1, 2020 and Mar.
 31, 2021 when calculating the 30-month period.